openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 the Open Response Assessment individually.
 The options that you can set include:

-* **Response Start Date** and **Response Start Time**: These settings define when learners can begin working on their response.
+* **Response Start Date** and **Response Start Time**: These settings define when learners can begin working on their responses.
 Before this date and time, learners cannot type a response or upload files.
 After, they can begin to work on their response and upload files.

-* **Response Due Date** and **Response Due Time**: These settings define the date / time by which learners must complete and submit their response.
+* **Response Due Date** and **Response Due Time**: These settings define the date / time by which learners must complete and submit their responses.
 After this date / time passes, learners can no longer submit responses to the problem.

 * **Peer Assessment Start Date** and **Peer Assessment Start Time**: These settings define